 The first thing we recommend is getting yourself a quality 24” to 36” dust mop.
-You can find these at your local home improvement centers or you can purchase them for a low price from Amazon.
+You can find these at your local home improvement centers or you can purchase them from Amazon.
 You will find that a dust mop will provide for 90% of your epoxy floor cleaning duties.

 Since dust and dirt do not stick to the floor, just use the dust mop once a week (or sooner if needed) to keep the floor clean.
 It only takes a few minutes and you are done.
 They even work well for floors that have a polymer anti-slip additive in the surface.

 If you have a floor coating with an aggressive anti-slip aggregate such as aluminum oxide or you don’t care for dust mops for a particular reason, then a soft bristle push broom like this one here make for a great choice as well.